When it comes to the environment and your travel, sometimes a mile is a mile is a mile.

 When you leave your hotel room, turn down the heat or air-conditioning until you return, and turn off the lights.

 Use the “no room service needed” option offered at many hotels.
 At home, you don’t change your bedsheets, use a different towel, vacuum perfectly tidy rugs or scrub your sink every single day, as is the case at even the most modest hotels.
-If everyone in every hotel in America were to use this option, the amount of water and energy saved on washing machines alone would have an impact.
+If everyone in every hotel in the U.S. were to use this option, the amount of water and energy saved on washing machines alone would have an impact.

 Use public transportation when traveling.
 In many cities riding the subway, the Underground, the El trains and the like can be a wholly satisfying way to get to know your surroundings.
 Folks who zip from one tourist attraction to another in a taxi learn about exactly those things: taxis and tourist attractions.
 It’s all the actual living in between that makes a great city great.